 Yes, they can.
-Employees can download a Direct Pay Enrollment and Authorization form at guardiananytime.com.
-Click on "Forms" located on the top of the screen and in the Keyword field enter "Direct Pay PFL" and click search.
+Employees can download a Direct Pay Enrollment and Authorization form at guardianlife.com.
+Click on "Forms & Claims" located under the "Connect with us" tab at the top of the screen.
+Next, select "Benefits through work", then "Find a form" and in the Keyword field enter "Direct Pay PFL" and click search.
 An employee can also call our Customer Response Unit at 1-800-268-2525 and request the form.
 Processing of a new Direct Deposit request can take up to 10 days after we receive the completed Direct Pay Enrollment and Authorization Form.